bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Down here, if I do console.log(myPs), I\'m going to get an error which is what I want.
+Down here, if I do console.log(myPs), I&apos;m going to get an error which is what I want.
 I want to make sure that I cannot access the variable my ps in the global scope.
 If I do that and then come back over here and run this again, it will run fine.
 But if I inspect.
-You\'ll see in the console, I\'m getting an error.
+You&apos;ll see in the console, I&apos;m getting an error.

-My PS is not defined because it\'s not in the **global** scope.
-Again, I\'m going to do that one more time because the syntax is just terrible.
+My PS is not defined because it&apos;s not in the **global** scope.
+Again, I&apos;m going to do that one more time because the syntax is just terrible.
 But it really is helpful for making sure everything stays in the **local** scope there of this function.